Welcome to the information page for the Collective Leadership Supervisor Training!

 - Commit to reading selected articles ahead of sessions

-- Commit to practicing skills between sessions and writing two brief journal assignments (these are one-page reflections about your supervision skill practice at work)
+- Commit to practicing skills between sessions and completing two reflective practice assignments about your supervision skill practice at work

 WHY TRAIN SUPERVISORS?